thalim-glam/WD_Scheduler5/README.md

 ## Features

 In my code I had 1 main branch and crated a few featured branch to test my code and update.
-  - I had to create everything from the scratch
+  - I worked on the basic starter code provided from the bootcamp.
   - Added the screenshot and
-  - Used console.log and inspect to debug my work
+  - Used inspect to monitor my code and it's performance.

 ## How to Contribute